Learning to Breathe

 “These searingly honest essays brilliantly capture the uniquely complicated relationships that therapists and patients share in the course of trying to navigate our lives.
 If you’ve ever revealed your most private hopes, dreams, fears, and longings with a stranger in a high-backed chair—or been that stranger in a high-backed chair—you’ll be so engrossed by these stories that you may end up skipping your session.”

-—Lori Gottleib, bestselling author of Marry Him
+—Lori Gottleib, bestselling author of Maybe You Should Talk to Someone

 “This book is as engrossing and illuminating as a volume of good short stories.
 It explores the hidden, fascinating nooks, crannies, and complications of the complex relationship between therapist and patient, a subject that turns out to be endlessly fascinating.
 One feels the presence of Amatenstein’s humane, sensitive, and experienced hand in a collection that is wide-ranging and comprehensive in it’s range of issues.
 Many talented writers on view.
 Many thought-provoking moments.
 You don’t have to have been on the couch to enjoy this book.
 All that is necessary is an interest in people and the struggles of modern life.”

 “With rapier wit and a big dose of humanity, Sherry Amatenstein and the amazing writers she has assembled ask us to look at ourselves.
 And I think we’ll be better for it.”